maboiteaspam/cozy-plugin-example/README.md

 # Cozy-light plugin example

-Provides a plugin reference implementation to kick-start your dev.
+Provides a plugin example implementation to kick-start your dev.